Yiting55/Focuspaws/README.md

 Vege and meat has an expiry date of 2 days (48 hours from the time of obtaining it).
 The most recent expiry date of a vege/meat would be displayed in the bag.
 If it is not used until expiry date, it would be automatically removed from the bag.

-[Current Process]
+[Current Progress]
-Our current process for FocusPaw only has a main stucture with login function as well as the time tracker functions.
+FocusPaw now only has time tracker function as well as the login function, which is also its core function.
+It is now able to perform as the simplest time tracker to record the time the user has focused.
+The other features that are used to make the focus process more interesting and provide more mental value so that our users are more likely to use FocusPaw for a longer time will be introduced later during milestone 2 and 3.

 # Timeline and Development Plan
+[MileStone 1] -- 6.18
+Login in function with backend to store the login information of users.
+A general structure to contain all other features.

 # Proof-of-Concept